rkcosmos/Data-Analyst-Nanodegree-Udacity/P7-AB-Testing/README.md

 >State whether you used the Bonferroni correction, and explain why or why not.
 If there are any discrepancies between the effect size hypothesis tests and the sign tests, describe the discrepancy and why you think it arose.

-Both evaluation metric are correlated to each other.
+I’m not going to use Bonferroni correction because two evaluation metrics are not independent to each other.
 Using Bonferroni correction would be too conservative in this experiment.
+In addition, to reduce false possible(type I error) of the recommendation.
+I will recommend the new feature when *both* evaluation metrics match our expectation.
 Moreover we also do sign test as an additional safe net for false positive.

 The hypothesis tests and sign tests agree with each other so we can proceed in the recommendation with confident.